 When deciding between the two types of pipes, it is important to consider factors such as pressure rating, diameter, thickness, flow capacity, flexibility, cost, and environmental impact.
 Ultimately, the right choice will depend on the specific needs of your project, including the type of application, the amount of pressure and flow required, and the budget available.
 By understanding the pros and cons of each type of pipe, you can make an informed decision and ensure that your project is successful.

-- How to Unblock Kitchen Sink Without Plunger: Easy Tips
+- How to Unclog a Toilet Without a Plunger: Quick & Easy Tips

-- How to Install Double Kitchen Sink Plumbing: Step-by-Step Guide
+- How to Install a Bathroom Sink Drain: Step-by-Step Guide